 Application for the licensure examination may be made near the time of graduation.
 Mercer graduates score consistently higher than the national average on the licensure exam.
 Over the past five years, the average first-attempt pass rate is 96 percent.

-- Attend the Calculations and Compounding Review (find the sign up in Moodle, available in April of each year)
+- Attend the Calculations and Compounding Review (find the sign up in Canvas, available in April of each year)

 - Review Faculty Recommended Resources: